togakangaroo/togakangaroo.github.io/_posts/2014-08-02-be-the-javascriptiest.md

 Click around.
 Nice, huh?

 For simplicity's sake we're going to assume jquery.
-We're also going to start with the html and css already written because...eh, I'm not interested in writing it again.
-It's pretty straightforward.
-Check it out
+We're also going to start with the html and css already written because I'll assume you can get that knowledge elsewhere (and leave a comment if you would like another article on this).

-So firt of, we cannot achieve a collapser with css alone.
-We need to add some html, let's start by considering the html we would like to achieve.
-For each `.should-collapse` we want to wrap their contents in a new `<span class=collapsible-collapse-area>` and we want to prepend a new `<button class=collapsible-collapse-handle>`.
-And that's it.
-Our CSS will take care of the rest.

-<a class="jsbin-embed" href="http://jsbin.com/weniqu/1/embed?html,output">Html we would like to achieve</a>

-Ok, great!
-Next let's consider our desired API.
+Now let's consider our desired API.
 What we need is...a function.
 That will take an element.
 And make it collapsible. `makeCollapsible` sounds like a good function name for this, yeah?

 <pre><code class="javascript">
 //Pass in jQuery